lambdacms/lambdacms/README.md

 ### Give it a try

-LambdaCms should now be installed into `YourApp`.
+LambdaCms should now be installed.
 You can give it a try.

     yesod devel